We’ll have a look at the Alfawise AR182 BLDC, a budget cordless stick vacuum option for folks looking for a cost-effective option.

 The Alfawaise AR182BLDC has a two-tone white and gray finish with lots of red accents.
 It has a similar design to the Dyson V8, but with a larger dust cup.

-Looking closely at it, Alfawise was able to squeeze out extra real estate thanks to the smaller middle filter.
+Looking closely at it, Alfawise squeezed out extra real estate thanks to the smaller middle filter.

 It’s got two filters inside: foam and a cloth filter.
 Both of these parts are washable.
 Unfortunately, like all of the vacuums in this price range, it does not have a sealed system, meaning fine dust and allergens will get back out through the exhaust.